Mishra Dhatu Nigam Ltd (NSE: MIDHANI) Q3 2026 Earnings Call dated Feb. 17, 2026

 S. V. S. Narayana Murty

-Yeah, actually what happened?
-Okay, your question may be related to some of the opportunities that we are exploring with the other aerospace companies who are requesting us for us to take up aluminum.
-Yes, there are orders within DPSUS and outside DPSUS for utilizing the rolling mill for aluminum.
+Yeah, actually what happened, okay, your question may be related to some of the opportunities that we are exploring with the other aerospace companies who are requesting us for us to take up aluminum.
+Yes, there are orders within DPSUs and outside DPSUs for utilizing the rolling mill for aluminum.
 Yes, we are doing.
-Already we have done for your information, on a trial basis the products are good and we are thinking of because it needs some additional facilities for setting up a full line.
-So at least for white plate bill utilization for rolling to sheets and plates can be are being explored.
+Already we have done for your information, on a trial basis.
+The products are good and we are thinking of it, because it needs some additional facilities for setting up a full line.
+So, at least for white plate bill utilization for rolling to sheets and plates can be are being explored, currently we are doing it.

 S. V. S. Narayana Murty

-One the white plate is there?
+Which one, white plate is it?

-No, no. Margin steel.
+No, no. Maraging steel.

 S. V. S. Narayana Murty

-Margin steel.
-See, as you know, it is known to everyone that the pslv, the GSLV and launch vehicle Mark three, the booster case material that gets ignited when you see a launch vehicle launch of any of these launch vehicles from Sri Haricota.
-Everything is made in Midani plant.
+Maraging steel.
+See, as you know, it is known to everyone that the PSLV, the GSLV and launch vehicle Mark 3, the booster case material that gets ignited when you see a launch vehicle launch of any of these launch vehicles from Sri Haricota, everything is made in MIDHANI plant.
 Okay.
-That margin steel plant.
-So our main customer, our biggest customer for malaging steel is isro.
+That maraging steel plant.
+So, our main customer, our biggest customer for maraging steel is ISRO.
 Yeah.
 Then second thing is the same grade is used in some of the missiles.
 Okay.
-Then third thing we are there are other opportunities.
+Then third thing we are — there are other opportunities.
 The other grades of high strength steels we are also exporting.
+Okay, so maraging steel.
+Yes, it is a big very strategic thing and we also export some of these grades.
+Some of the non-cobalt containing grades are being exported also.

 S. V. S. Narayana Murty

 It is like this.
-Midani is supplying material and these are raw mater.
-Basically they are in the form of plate sheets, bars, ring, rolled rings.
-So ISRO takes the materials and gives to subcontractors.
-Like there are many subcontractors for ISRO for making the like solid rocket boosters, liquid engines and cryogenic engines.
-So our raw materials go and the timeline is like the moment they receive material they will be starting using these materials for fabrication of rocket boosters or the liquid engines or whatever they want.
-So the orders for Midani are put maybe at least two years in advance.
+MIDHANI is supplying material and these are raw materials basically.
+They are in the form of plate, sheets, bars, ring rolled rings.
+So, ISRO takes the materials and gives to subcontractors.
+Like there are many subcontractors for ISRO for making the — like solid rocket boosters, liquid engines and cryogenic engines.
+So, our raw materials go and the timeline is like the moment they receive material, they will be starting using these materials for fabrication of rocket boosters or the liquid engines or whatever they want.
+So, the orders for MIDHANI are put maybe at least two years in advance.
+It is not that the last minute they will come and give.
+Okay, so, it is a well planned calendar for them.
+So their projects are already well in advance and they will back calculate the lead times and they will put orders with us.

 S. V. S. Narayana Murty

 We have a welding electrode plant.
-So we have right from melting stage, we make the material, forge it, then roll it and then wire draw, extrude.
+So, we have right from melting stage, we make the material, forge it, then roll it and then wire draw, extrude.
 I mean wire draw it and make a welding electrodes for some of our customers.
-So we have a very large special welding plant.
+So, we have a very large special welding plant.
 Okay.
 Welding electrode plant.
-So these are all the value added products.
+So, these are all the value added products.
 So castings, fasteners, these welding electrodes, these are all the plants.
-And some like for example, that titanium windows for Ramjan.
-Boom.
+And some like for example, that titanium windows for Ram Janmabhoomi.
 It is a fully fabricated one.
-So just we made everything within the plant and we went and fixed it.
+So, just we made everything within the plant and we went and fixed it.
+So, we are looking at products where we can add value rather than give only raw materials.
+So, that is the whole idea of using that word, value added products.

 Okay.
 Okay.
 Thanks a lot for the answer, sir.
 And wish the team all the very best.